 Of important note, Sewickley Heights is also a borough of artists.
 Sewickley Heights has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sewickley Heights’s character.

-Telecommuters are a relatively large percentage of the workforce: 29.45% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sewickley Heights telecommute to their jobs.
+Overall, about 27.64% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Sewickley Heights is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.